Banu Asad: Fatalities from the Banu Asad in the Battle of Karbala

-Habib ibn Muzahir (commander of the left flank), Muslim ibn Awsaja al-Asadi, Uns ibn Hars Asadi, Qais ibn Masher Asadi, Abu Samama Umru ibn Abdullah, Ureer Hamdani, Hanala ibn Asad, Abis Shakri, Abdul Rahman Rahbi, Saif ibn Hars, Amer ibn Abdellah Hamdani.
+Habib ibn Muzahir (commander of the left flank), Muslim ibn Awsaja al-Asadi, Uns ibn Hars Asadi, Qais ibn Masher Asadi, Abu Samama Umru ibn Abdullah.

 Burials

 On the 13th of Muharram, three days after the massacre, members of the Banu Asad in Karbala had the honor of burying the bodies of Husayn, his family and their companions.
-The Banu Ad tribe is widely respected by other Shia Arab tribes.
+The Banu Asad tribe is widely respected by other Shia Arab tribes.
 Ali ibn Husayn Zayn al-Abidin, the 4th Twelver Shia Imam, helped the Banu Asad tribe to bury the martyred bodies and helped them to identify the bodies of Husayn ibn Ali, his father, and the Ahl al-Bayt and their companions.

-Clans
+Modern Clans

-All clans are related which goes back to the same tribe or ancestor of Asad.
+All clans are related which goes back to the same of ancestor of Asad bin Khuzayma.